AlvaroBernalG/event-worker/readme.md

     * If a string is passed: It will assume it is the worker source file path.

-    * If a function is passed: It will assume it is the worker source file path.
+    * If a function is passed it will get converted into a string an then transformed into a worker.

-    * If nothing(undefined) is passed it will assume that the environment is the worker.
+    * If nothing (undefined) is passed it will assume that the environment is the worker.